Alzheimer’s Caregiver Support Program

 Through education, individual counseling and support groups, we provide caregivers with the support they need to relieve stress and strain associated with caregiving.
 We also offer educational programs and host fun activities such as Bingo, art and music therapy and Memory Cafes so that caregivers can come together and socialize in a relaxed environment.

 - Make home visits to discuss your situation and assess your needs.
 This assessment is confidential.

 - Link you to resources and services to assist you and your loved one on this journey.

 - Connect you with our support groups, education programs and joint enrichment programs.

 People age 60+ will comprise an estimated 30 percent of Nassau County residents by 2024.

-The Alzheimer’s Caregiver Support Program is made possible through a partnership from Parker Jewish Institute for Health Care and Rehabilitation.
+The Alzheimer’s and Dementia Caregiver Support Program is made possible through a partnership from Parker Jewish Institute for Health Care and Rehabilitation.
 READ MORE about FCA’s partners.

 Willing Hearts/Helpful Hands

 Willing Hearts, Helpful Hands is an innovative community program serving family caregivers in Queens, Nassau, and Suffolk Counties by connecting them with a circle of help that includes trained volunteers who provide an array of respite services.
 Our well-trained volunteers provide family caregivers of older adults with the time to meet self-care needs, as well as other family obligations, at no cost.
 Without help in the daily tasks of caregiving, the risk to your health and well-being is as real as it is to your loved one.
 That is why the volunteers of Willing Hearts, Helpful Hands provide the assistance you need, on a schedule designed to allow you the time, personal space and freedom that is essential for healthy living.
 The program is offered by Parker Jewish Institute for Health Care and Rehabilitation, in cooperation with partnering community organizations, and is funded in part by a grant from the New York State Department of Health.